Mike Toglia Player Props: Rockies vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks have the 25th-ranked team ERA across all league pitching staffs (4.66).
+- The Diamondbacks have a 4.67 team ERA that ranks 25th among all league pitching staffs.

-- The Diamondbacks rank 19th in baseball in home runs given up (145 total, 1.2 per game).
+- The Diamondbacks rank 20th in baseball in home runs surrendered (147 total, 1.2 per game).

-- Kelly (9-5 with a 3.20 ERA and 120 strikeouts in 118 2/3 innings pitched) aims for his 10th win when he makes the start for the Diamondbacks, his 21st of the season.
+- Mantiply makes his first start of the season for the Diamondbacks.

-- In his last outing on Thursday against the Los Angeles Dodgers, the righty threw six scoreless innings while surrendering six hits.
+- The 32-year-old lefty has appeared in relief 18 times this season.

 © 2023 Data Skrive.
 All rights reserved.